StealthyEyes/ShadowGuard/README.md

 ### Game Asset Management

 Imagine a blockchain-based game where players can own unique items and have specific attributes.
-Currently, all game data, including ownership and attributes, is public.
+Currently, all game data, including ownership and attributes, has to be public.
 ShadowGuard enables the game to manage these assets privately off-chain, while only necessary data, like item attributes, are exposed on-chain.

 **Example Scenario:**
 - A player owns a magical sword, "Excalibur," which gives +3 attack points.